 Dental sealants act as a barrier to prevent cavities.
 They are a plastic material usually applied to the chewing surfaces of the back teeth (premolars and molars) where decay occurs most often.

-Fluoride is a mineral that occurs naturally in all water sources, including oceans, lakes and rivers.
-Research shows that fluoride helps prevent cavities in children and adults by making teeth more resistant to the acid attacks that cause cavities.
+Fluoride is a mineral that occurs naturally in all water sources, including oceans, lakes, and rivers.
+Research has shown that fluoride helps prevent cavities in children and adults by making the teeth more resistant to the acid attacks that cause cavities.
 Fluoride is nature’s cavity fighter, helping repair the early stages of tooth decay even before the decay can be seen.

 There are two ways that you can benefit from fluoride: topically and systemically.

-In addition, drinking fluoridated water and other fluoridated beverages continues to provide a topical benefit because it becomes part of your saliva, constantly bathing the teeth and helping to rebuild weakened tooth enamel.
-The maximum reduction in tooth decay occurs when fluoride is available systemically and topically.
-Studies show that community water fluoridation, the addition of fluoride to water to a recommended level for preventing tooth decay, prevents at least 25 percent of tooth decay in children and adults.
-In fact, community water fluoridation is noted as the single most effective public health measure to prevent tooth decay and the Centers for Disease Control and Prevention has proclaimed community water fluoridation as “one of 10 great public health achievements.”
+In addition, drinking fluoridated water and other fluoridated beverages will also provide a topical benefit because it becomes part of your saliva, constantly bathing the teeth and helping to rebuild weakened tooth enamel.
+The maximum reduction in tooth decay occurs when fluoride is available both systemically and topically.
+Studies show that community water fluoridation, the addition of fluoride to water to a recommended level, prevents at least 25% of tooth decay in children and adults.
+In fact, community water fluoridation is noted as the single most effective public health measure to prevent tooth decay, and the Centers for Disease Control and Prevention has proclaimed it as “one of the 10 great public health achievements.”

 The American Dental Association and more than 100 other national and international organizations recognize the public health benefits of fluoridated water in preventing tooth decay.

 To schedule your child’s next dental appointment, please call 972-492-6700.